I. General Policy

-“Program Administrator” means the individual charged by the Vice President of Finance to administer the Identity Theft Prevention Program and manage reports of red flags.
+“Program Administrator” means the individual charged by the Vice President for Finance and Administration to administer the Identity Theft Prevention Program and manage reports of red flags.

 “Red Flag” means a pattern, practice or specific activity that indicates the possible existence of identity theft.

 In order to identify relevant red flags, the University considers the types of Covered Accounts that it offers, the methods it provides to open and access accounts and its previous experiences with Identity Theft.
 The most common red flags to be aware of, and monitor for, are: